stangreg/Ignitron/README.md

 ### Connecting the Spark app with **Ignitron**

 ***Note:*** By default, Ignitron is configured to use BLE which only works with iOS.
 In order to connect an Android device, you need to switch to Serial Bluetooth.
 To do so, press and hold the `Bank Up` button when in AMP mode (after step 1. below).
 This will toggle the Bluetooth mode and restart **Ignitron**.
 After toggling the Bluetooth mode, start with step 1. below again.
-Ignitron persists the Bluetooth mode until changed.
+Ignitron persists the Bluetooth mode over restarts.

 1. Start **Ignitron** in AMP mode (hold `Preset 1` button during startup).
 2. Open the Spark App on the mobile